Josef-Friedrich/rsync-watch/README.md

   -h, --help            show this help message and exit --host-name HOST_NAME
                         The hostname to submit over NSCA to the monitoring.
+  --rsync-args RSYNC_ARGS
+                        Rsync CLI arguments.
+Insert some rsync command line arguments.Wrap all arguments in one string, for
-  -v, --version         show program's version number and exit
+                        example: --rsync-args '--exclude "this folder"' -v, --version         show program's version number and exit

 checks: